RangerDevv/Pitchfork/README.md

 # PitchFork
- A FOSS alternative to Product Hunt
+ A FOSS alternative to Product Hunt that has plenty of features and is easy to use.